TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

   block. :exc:`SSLWantReadError` will be raised if a read operation on the underlying socket is necessary, and :exc:`SSLWantWriteError` for a write operation on the underlying socket.
-Note that attempts to *write* to an SSL socket may require *reading* from the underlying socket first, and attempts to *read* from the SSL socket may require a prior *write* to the underlying socket.
+Note that attempts to *write* to an SSL socket may require *reading* kutoka the underlying socket first, and attempts to *read* kutoka the SSL socket may require a prior *write* to the underlying socket.

   .. versionchanged:: 3.5